international-dance/ID/STYLEGUIDE.md

 <h3 id="mission-statement">Mission Statement : :</h3>

-To provide high-quality dance education and nurturing discipline  physical

 > To preserve and promote the vision and nurturing discipline of founder Christina Heimlich by investing into each student a high-quality dance education, discipline, physicality, respect, and confidence.

 <br>